righthalfplane/SdrGlut/README.md

 # SdrGlut

-SdrGlut V1.33 - SdrGlut - Mostly Small Improvements and Clean Up.iqSDR has many improvements
+SdrGlut V1.33 - SdrGlut - Mostly Small Improvements and Clean Up. iqSDR has many improvements

 What is new ?